PseudoDevs/IamGhost/README.md

-Last updated: 2024-04-02 16:49:29
+Last updated: 2024-04-02 16:50:25
-Random Quote: I do not know the American gentleman, god forgive me for putting two such words together. - Charles Dickens
+Random Quote: The greatest gift of life is friendship, and I have received it. - Hubert Humphrey